docker/labs/nodejs/README.md

 # Summary

-We've covered several important aspects of Docker and hopefully this can help to have a better understanding of the platform.
+We've covered several important aspects of Docker and hopefully this helped to have a better understanding of the platform.

 [What we've done so far](https://github.com/lucj/labs/blob/master/nodejs/summary.md)